Evohunt/Safe-String-Manipulation/README.md

 The project is currently incomplete.
 Most of the functions work, but still need some updates.
-The MASTER will be updated as soon as a patch is complete.
-Check other branches for constant updates.
+The MASTER will be updated when the final patch is released.
+Until the, you can check other branches for the latest updates.